mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 To view all frames, click the **Assist Me!** button, then click the **getFrames** link, or enter `getFrames` in the cell in CS mode and press **Ctrl+Enter**.
 You can also view all current frames by clicking the drop-down **Data** menu and selecting **List All Frames**.

-A list of the current frames in H2O displays that includes the following information for each frame:
+A list of the current frames in Tetra displays that includes the following information for each frame:

 - Link to the frame (the "key")